sersajur/QPentago/README.md

 Pentago
 ========
-Game project initially developed on Qt for educational reason.
+Game project developed for educational reason.

 CMake configuration should be done via: